-Checking Brake Fluid
+Checking the Front Brake Fluid

-- 1. Place your vehicle in an upright position on a firm, level surface. - Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark.
-Rear Check that the brake fluid reservoir is horizontal and that the fluid level is above the LWR mark.
+- 1. Place your vehicle in an upright position on a firm, level surface. - 2.
+Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark.

-If the brake fluid level in either reservoir is below the LOWER level mark/LWR mark or the brake lever and pedal freeplay becomes excessive, inspect the brake pads for wear.
+If the brake fluid level in the reservoir is below the LOWER level mark or the brake lever freeplay becomes excessive, inspect the brake pads for wear.
 If the brake pads are not worn, you most likely have a leak.
 Have your vehicle inspected by your dealer.